immcantation/tigger/docs/topics/findNovelAlleles.md

 See also
 -------------------

+[selectNovel](selectNovel.md) to filter the results to show only novel alleles.
 [plotNovel](plotNovel.md) to visualize the data supporting any novel alleles hypothesized to be present in the data and [inferGenotype](inferGenotype.md) to determine if the novel alleles are frequent